Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 # New block storage format

-To improve database performances, Neo4j has implemented a new storage format (so called `block`) in v5.14 and made it the default setting for the new databases created in the Enterprise Edition since v5.17.
+To improve database performance, Neo4j has implemented a new storage format (so called `block`) in v5.14 and made it the default setting for the new databases created in the Enterprise Edition since v5.17.

 > [!NOTE]